7 Myths About North Korea EXPOSED!

 After observing the people and talking to my local guides about their lifestyles, I’d like to share some myths about North Korea.

-These are all based on my own personal experience in this country.
+These are all based on my own experience travelling in this country on an organised group tour (the only option to visit North Korea).

 1. The local guides must be with you at ALL times!